kwangjong/coinbase-real-time-data-pipeline/README.md

 # coinbase-real-time-data-pipeline

 ## Project Overview
-The Coinbase Real-time Data Pipeline is engineered to acquire real-time cryptocurrency price data from the Coinbase API.
-It employs Apache Spark for data processing, Cassandra for data storage, and Grafana for data visualization.
-This robust pipeline is containerized using Docker for seamless deployment and utilizes Kafka as a message broker to ensure low latency, scalability, and high availability.
+The Coinbase Real-time Data Pipeline is designed to retrieve real-time cryptocurrency price data from the Coinbase API.
+It leverages a combination of technologies, including Kafka for data queuing, Apache Spark for data processing, Cassandra for data storage, and Grafana for data visualization.
+This comprehensive pipeline is containerized using Docker for easy deployment and is currently set up for Minikube using Kubernetes.
+With minimal adjustments, it can be seamlessly transitioned to run on actual Kubernetes clusters, such as GKE or EKE, for scalability and production use.

 ## Screenshot